DanielaMorariu1990/fast_api_project/model_card_template.md

 - This model is created as part of the Udacity Nano Degree MlOps Engineer
 - Created on 04/03/2024
 - Version 1.0
-- I used a Random GRadient Boosting Classifier from scikit-learn in this project
+- I used a Random Gradient Boosting Classifier from scikit-learn in this project

 ## Intended Use
 - This project is intended to show an example of deploying a ML Pipeline in Production using FastAPI and Render.